Streampunk/macadam/README.md

 # Macadam

-Prototype bindings to link [Node.js](http://nodejs.org/) and the BlackMagic DeckLink APIs, enabling asynchronous capture and playback to and from BlackMagic devices via a Javascript API.
+Prototype bindings to link [Node.js](http://nodejs.org/) and the BlackMagic DeckLink APIs, enabling asynchronous capture and playback to and from BlackMagic devices via a simple Javascript API.

 This is prototype software and is not yet suitable for production use.
 Currently supported platforms are Mac and Windows.

+Why _macadam_? _Tarmacadam_ is the black stuff that magically makes roads, so it seemed appropriate as a name for a steampunk-style BlackMagic library.

 ## Installation